lgatto/2015-05-14-Stellenbosch/01-starting-with-data.md

 * Use `#` to add comments to programs.
 * Use `mean`, `max`, `min` and `sd` to calculate simple statistics.
 * Use `apply` to calculate statistics across the rows or columns of a data frame.
 * Use `plot` to create simple visualizations.
+(We will learn more about plotting in another session)

 #### Next Steps

 Our work so far has convinced us that something's wrong with our first data file.
 We would like to check the other 11 the same way, but typing in the same commands repeatedly is tedious and error-prone.
 Since computers don't get bored (that we know of), we should create a way to do a complete analysis with a single command, and then figure out how to repeat that step once for each file.
-These operations are the subjects of the next two lessons.
+These operations are the subjects of the next lessons.